outscale/cluster-api-provider-outscale/CONTRIBUTING.md

 # Fix Bug or add a feature

-Feel free to fix a bug by opening a Pull Requets in this Github Repository For a feature contribution, feel free to opne a pull Requests if you discusss with us about it beforehand.
+Feel free to fix a bug by opening a Pull Requests in this Github Repository.

+For a feature contribution, feel free to open a Pull Requests if you discusss with us about it beforehand.